HIWeather Workshop 2020

 - Presenters will provide their paper/presentation in advance, give a 10-minute overview during the session, and be available to discuss their paper later in the session and in the succeeding break period.

-- Remote participation in the workshop will use Blue Jeans.
+- Remote participation in the workshop will use Microsoft Teams Live Event.

 - Only registered participants will have access to the online seminars and workshop sessions.